mamift/redbean4laravel5provider/README.md

 ### A note on how this package exposes RedBean in Laravel

-Due to the way the author of RedBean uses PHP namespaces (it doesn't appear to be PSR-4 compliant), he does not provide his own composer.json and as such, the rb.php file (the file that RedBeanPHP is commonly distributed in) does not appear to be autoloadable by composer.

 What this package does is load rb.php for each request.
 Under the "autoload" JSON object inside composer.json, rb.php is specified as part of the "files" array:

 	{